 SSR Mining Provides an Update on Incident at Çöpler

-SSR Mining Inc. (Nasdaq/TSX: SSRM; ASX: SSR) ("SSR Mining" or the "Company") provides an update on the incident at Çöpler.
+SSR Mining Inc. (Nasdaq/TSX: SSRM; ASX: SSR) ("SSR Mining" or the "Company") today provides an update on ongoing rescue efforts at the Çöpler Mine in Türkiye.

-A significant slip occurred at the Çöpler heap leach pad at approximately 6:30am ET on February 13, 2024.
-At present, we can confirm nine individuals are unaccounted for at site and our efforts right now continue to focus on locating our colleagues who are missing and ensuring that all our people are accounted for and safe.
-All operations at the mine remain suspended.

-The health, safety, and well-being of our employees, contractors, and their families are and continue to be our number one priority.
-Emergency response teams are actively focused on search and rescue efforts as we work to locate the unaccounted for employees.
-Over four-hundred personnel from the Türkiye national disaster relief agency are on scene to assist in the rescue efforts.
+Search and rescue operations to locate nine missing workers following the February 13, 2024 incident at the Çöpler Mine continue and all operations remain suspended.
+All available resources have been deployed to assist in the operation, with emergency crews and first responders working around-the-clock, utilizing advanced search techniques supported by aerial drones.
+Our thoughts continue to be with the families of the missing workers and the Çöpler community during this incredibly difficult time.
+We will continue to support the authorities on the ground in Türkiye in their search and rescue efforts.

-SSR Mining is providing its full cooperation to the regulators on site, and we want to thank them for their assistance.
+Eight Çöpler Mine employees have been detained while the local authorities conduct their investigation.
+SSR Mining is providing its full cooperation to the regulators on site and providing support to the individuals and their families.

-Our emergency response protocol has also been focused on containment and environmental sampling, with the support of third-party experts.
-Preliminary surface water sampling has been conducted and to date all samples are within the normal values.
-Further information will be publicly disclosed as it becomes available.
+SSR Mining will provide a further update on the incident as it becomes aware of more information or during the Company's full-year 2023 financial results, currently scheduled for Wednesday, February 21, 2024.

 Cautionary Note Regarding Forward-Looking Information and Statements